 The gaps in academic performance between White students and students of color and between students in lower-income and higher-income families are present at nearly every school in the region, indicating systemic issues that must be addressed.

 Our goal in acknowledging these unacceptable disparities is to start a conversation about ensuring ALL students have the opportunity to graduate high school prepared for either further education or employment in the modern workforce.

 Focusing community-wide efforts on improving proficiency for struggling students would have the dual benefits of closing the achievement gap while also raising test scores for the region as a whole, thereby helping ALL students, regardless of income, race or ethnicity, to have the same opportunity to succeed.
 Many of the efforts to improve educational outcomes across the region have proven successful in recent years; however, the majority of the increases in test scores have been among those students already meeting or exceeding standards – largely White and/or higher income students.

-Students that start behind often find it difficult to catch up, resulting in diminished educational outcomes.
+Students who start behind often find it difficult to catch up, resulting in diminished educational outcomes.

-Reading on grade-level by the end of third grade is a significant predictor of high school graduation and college success, yet 81% of Black children and 73% of Hispanic children do not meet this milestone.
+Reading on grade level by the end of 3rd grade is a significant predictor of high school graduation and college success, yet only 26% of Black children and 30% of Hispanic children meet this milestone.

 According to the U.S. Census, by 2020, more than half of the country’s student population will be non-White, and, by 2044, the majority of the U.S. population will be non-White.
 The National Center for Education Statistics has reported a 60% increase in the number of our nation’s students who are attending high-poverty schools since 2000.
 Twenty-one percent of children nationally and 20% of children in our region live in poverty.